Career coaching can help you develop skills quickly and avoid mistakes and bad habits which can form if you don’t take action.

 Change can affect your work situation personally or your industry as a whole.
 But to anticipate and meander through change in your career is necessary.
 It’s a way to ensure a path that is fulfilling, rewarding, and inspiring for you and those around you.

 At any rung on the career ladder, seeking the guidance of a professional is always an option.
 Their sage advice can help propel you forward.
-Having someone to encourage you to overcome certain obstacles or provide clarity to your work situation.
+Having a career coach to encourage you when changing jobs, overcoming certain obstacles or providing clarity to your work situation.

 This uncertainty is not just something plaguing millennials either.
 Hudson, a talent solutions company, were looking at Generation X workers.
 They found that Generation X workers (born between 1965 and 1979) were the least happy in their current roles.
 The study compared Generation X with other generations.
 Hudson reported that 47% of Generation X workers did not understand the career opportunities available to them.
 A further 20% were struggling to achieve some semblance of work/life balance.
 Most alarmingly maybe is a study on Generation X done by OC Tanner Europe.
 The study revealed that 32% of males and 28% of females admitted that their jobs were having a negative impact on their physical health.

 Of course, it is normal to experience stress or apprehension to a certain extent in your professional life.
 So when do you seek professional advice?
 Generally, your work-related feelings and attitudes shouldn’t impact and interfere with your physical or mental health.
-If they do then it might be a good time to seek professional advice.
+If they do then it might be a good time to seek professional coaching advice and consider changing jobs.

 Dr Tara Trout is the founder of Skyline Psychological Services.
 They specialise in working with professionals and athletes, encouraging them to improve leadership and manage stress.
 Dr Trout wholeheartedly agrees that you must listen to what your instincts are telling you.